Abdul-bakri/test001/README.md

 * terraform init
 * terraform plan
 * terraform apply
-This creates the Destination account.(To create the monitored account(s) read the readme in the Monitored account folder)
+This creates the Destination account.(To create the monitored account(s) read the readme in the External-log-account-CM127 folder)